nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

   1. Variable Environment
   2. Outer Environment
   3. '***this***'
-- The '***this***' keyword can point to different objects, and that depends on where the function is and where it's called.
+- **The 'this' keyword can point to different objects, and that depends on where the function is and where it's called**
 - When you're simply invoking a function, the ***this*** keyword inside will always point to the global object, the **Window** object.
 - If you're invoking a method inside a object, the ***this*** keyword will point to the object itself.
 - However, the '***this***' keyword when used inside a function inside a method inside an object, will point back to the global object.
-`this` inside a function points to global object.

-`this` inside a method points to that object from which it is called.
-Left of the dot rule.

-But `this` inside a function which is inside a method will point to the global object.

 With ES5 JavaScript using `var` you could solve this by setting inside a method `var _this = this;` which is a very common pattern.